icebob/moleculer-java-site/docs/networking.md

 The `readers` and `writers` parameters are used to specify the JSON API to be used by Moleculer for deserialization / serialization.
 This is important if you have multiple JSON implementations on the classpath.
-Several implementations can be specified in order of importance.
+Several implementations can be specified in order of importance, separated by commas.
 If not specified, ServiceBroker will automatically try to choose the faster JSON API.
 The values of the `readers` and `writers` parameters are listed below: